ZACH JOHNSON

 HISTORY

-“I went against the grain,” Johnson said.
+On June 1, 2016, more than 250 Iowa golf patrons gathered on the campus of Drake for Johnson’s Iowa Golf of Fame induction ceremony.
+“I went against the grain,” Johnson said that night.
 “I had a dream.
 I didn’t want to have any regrets and I wanted to see where it would take me.”

-His dream took him straight to the Iowa Golf Hall of Fame.
+His dream took him straight to the Iowa Golf Hall of Fame, a unanimous first-ballot selection by the Hall of Fame committee.

-At the induction ceremony, Johnson shared the stage with a panel of friends, Rick Brown (former Des Moines Register sports reporter), Pat Cobb (Chair of Zach Johnson Foundation), Neil Johnson (college teammate at Drake) and Larry Gladson (Director of Golf, Elmcrest Country Club).
-The three recalled stories about Johnson and his long and sometimes unclear path to becoming one of the Tour’s most dominant golfers.
+At the induction ceremony, Johnson shared the stage with a panel of friends, Rick Brown (former Des Moines Register sports reporter), Pat Cobb (Chair of Zach Johnson Foundation), Neil Johnson (college teammate at Drake) and Gladson.
+The three recalled stories about Johnson and his long and sometimes unclear path to becoming one of the PGA Tour’s best players of his era.

 “Emotionally, all of us were hopeful he’d make it,” Cobb said.
 “But intellectually, there were not a lot of us who thought that this kid was going to be on the PGA Tour.”

-Although each accounted for a different part of Johnson’s journey, all three had the same final message.
-Johnson is in fact the greatest golfer that the state of Iowa has produced both on and off the course.
+Although each accounted for a different part of Johnson’s journey, they agreed that Johnson is in fact the greatest golfer that the state of Iowa has produced both on and off the course.

 “He’s a humble Iowan that never changed,” Brown said.
 “You can talk all you want about Zach’s playing ability… but Zach Johnson is a major champion in other areas far more important than this.”